-ENG1201/ENG1601 English Composition I/Advanced First-Year Composition BIO1200/BIO1201 Human Anatomy & Physiology I w/Lab PHY1200/PHY1210 Physics of Human Body or equivalent /Physics w/Lab PSY1401 General Psychology PSY1501 General Psychology II PSY3600 & PSY2450 Developmental Psychology & Abnormal Psychology SOC1100 Introduction to Sociology

-MAT1430 or PSY2302 Foundations of Statistics or Statistics
+ENG1200/1201/ENG1601 Intro Academic Writing/English Composition I/Advanced First-Year Composition BIO1200/BIO1201 Human Anatomy & Physiology I w/Lab PHY1200/PHY1210 Physics of Human Body or equivalent /Physics w/Lab PSY1200 Introduction to Psychology PSY3600 & PSY2450 Developmental Psychology & Abnormal Psychology SOC1100 Introduction to Sociology MAT1430 or PSY2302 Foundations of Statistics or Statistics who are applying as internal candidates take at least one lab science during their freshmen year.
+Additional information on the internal transfer process can be obtained through the Office of the Dean of the School of Health Sciences.

 Current AIC students seeking admission to the Occupational Therapy program must complete a formal application process as an internal transfer.
 Internal transfer applications are reviewed in the spring semester only, for fall admission into the program.
-It is recommended that all students who are applying as internal candidates take at least one lab science during their freshmen year.
-Additional information on the internal transfer process can be obtained through the Office of the Dean of the School of Health Sciences.
+It is recommended that all students